sbweeden/fido2-node-clients/README.md

 ### Creating the .env file

-Change back to the top-level directory of the repository code, and copy the `.env.example` file to a new file `.env` The `.env` file will need to be populated with configuration data for either your ISV tenant or ISVA server.
+Change back to the top-level directory of the repository code, and copy the `.env.example` file to a new file `.env`

+The `.env` file will need to be populated with configuration data for either your ISV tenant or ISVA server.
 The instructions in this readme are going to focus on configuration for **ISV (SaaS)**, as each ISVA environment can be a little different.
 The ISVA configuration has been tested against a demonstration site that I manange (https://fidointerop.securitypoc.com) and provided it is up and running you are welcome to try running the client against that site as well.
 Follow the instructions in the `.env.example` file for how to setup the client against `fidointerop.securitypoc.com`.

 #### Updating .env for your ISV Tenant

 Edit the `.env` file and update the values of `ISV_TENANT_ENDPOINT`, `RPID` and `ORIGIN` to match your tenant.

+Set the value of the `FIDO2_CLIENT_CONFIG` in the `.env` file to the value produced in the output of the `generate_attestation_certs.sh` script run during th previous step.

 Pick an ISV username (you can look for your own username by checking the `AZN_CRED_PRINCIPAL_NAME` in the https://YOUR_TENANT/ivcreds credential viewer) and set the username value in the variable `ISV_USERNAME`.